shubhamkes/state-manager/README.md

 A tiny yet very powerful state management library.
 Follows pubsub architecture to maintain the state and broadcast the same.
 It can be used as an alternative to redux.

 ### How do I get set up? ###

 ```
 npm i state-manager-utility --save
 ```

-* If using in React Native, Must have [state-manager-utility](https://github.com/drivezy/storage-utility) as dependency.
-Follow steps for initialising the package for native

 ### Sample
 ```javascript